 The tribes subsequently obtain approval of their AML reclamation plans between May 1988 and January 1989.

 The Applicant/Violator System (AVS) becomes operational.
-The AVS is an automated information system owned and operated by OSMRE.
-OSMRE and the state regulatory authorities enter information on applicants, permittees, operators, application and permit records, as well as unabated or uncorrected environmental violations of SMCRA, into this nationwide database.
-The primary purpose of AVS is to assist OSMRE and the states in making a permit eligibility determination required under section 510(c) of SMCRA for applicants for coal mining permits.
+The AVS is an automated database and information system into which OSMRE and the state regulatory authorities enter information on applicants, permittees, operators, application and permit records, as well as unabated or uncorrected violations.
+The primary purpose of the AVS is to assist OSMRE and the states in making permit eligibility determinations under section 510(c) of SMCRA.

-First prototype Technical Information Processing workstations installed in states of Montana, Illinois, and Pennsylvania.
+First prototype Technical Information Processing workstations installed in Montana, Illinois, and Pennsylvania.

 The TIPS (Technical Innovation and Professional Services) program has since become one of the most effective tools available to all states to analyze and make informed decisions on permit applications.